Splatoon (video game): Release

 In the United Kingdom, a lorry containing a shipment of special edition copies of the game was hijacked in transit, resulting in GAME having to cancel all their special edition pre-orders.

 Additional modes, along with new maps and weapons, have been introduced to the game through timed updates.
 An August 2015 update raised the level cap from 20 to 50, added S and S+ ranks to ranked battles, introduced new Splatling and Slosher weapons, private lobbies and party play, and added over 40 new pieces of gear items.
 In July 2016, Nintendo announced that the United Kingdom would host a splat-off between 16 July through 7 August 2016.

 In December 2015, it was announced that free downloadable content would conclude in January 2016, although Nintendo later announced that downloadable content will continue to be released.
+After the version 2.9.0 update, released on 5 July 2016, the game stopped receiving further content updates.
 Additionally, Nintendo announced that Splatoon's online services will continue to be active, despite the game's final Splatfest having occurred on 22 July 2016.

+In March 2023, Nintendo halted online play for Mario Kart 8 and Splatoon due to a vulnerability.
+The issue was fixed and online play resumed on 3 August 2023.
+Nintendo further stated that if further issues occurred, online play may be discontinued for the games.
+On 4 October 2023, Nintendo announced that online services for most Wii U and Nintendo 3DS software would end by April 2024, including Splatoon.
+It was later revealed that it will shut down on 8 April 2024, at 4 pm PDT.